guyverhl/data-cleaning-normalization/README.md

 ```

 ## Change Text Case
-To change the the value to selected textcase within a particular column, use `-t`.
+To change the the value to selected textcase within a particular column, use `-t` or `--text_case`.
 The local variable `col` and `val` save the name of column and selected textcase.
 If else can prevent the user from inputting incorrect name of column and type of textcase, and restrict the user to input again.
 User can return to the main function by typing `\q`.